Basic Brain Decoding on EEG Data#

 Preprocessing#

 Now we apply preprocessing like bandpass filtering to our dataset.
-You can either apply functions provided by mne.Raw or mne.Epochs or apply your own functions, either to the MNE object or the underlying numpy array.
+You can either apply functions provided by mne.io.Raw or mne.Epochs or apply your own functions, either to the MNE object or the underlying numpy array.

 Note